ucx

 Note

 Even when you are certain that you did not use the interface in a way that caused a memory allocation, you should call this function anyway.
-Future versions of the library might add features that need additional memory and you really don't want to search the entire code where you might need add call to this function.
+Future versions of the library might add features that need additional memory, and you really don't want to search the entire code where you might need to add a call to this function.

 Parameters